 If your knee pain is caused by foot and arch misalignment, your physical therapist may customize a shoe insert known as orthosis for you.
 This innovative shoe insert can reduce the pressure to your knee exerted by disorders of the feet.

 Runner’s knee or PFPS is preventable – your physical therapist can teach you tactics for adjusting your day-to-day activities to protect your knees.
 They can also show you workout routines to perform at home to make your bones and muscles strong, which helps in preventing PFPS.
 Treating this condition is much easier when it is detected in its early stages.
-Therefore, if you are feeling abnormal knee pain, consult with one of the trained physical therapists at Blue Hills Sports & Spine Rehabilitation to get started on a rehabilitation program as soon as possible.
+Therefore, if you are feeling abnormal knee pain in Weymouth, consult with one of our trained physical therapists at Blue Hills Sports & Spine Rehabilitation to get started on a rehabilitation program as soon as possible.
+You can also visit one of our other physical therapy clinics located conveniently in Boston, Weymouth, Plymouth, and Braintree.